ZaiusDR/kafka-basics/README.md

 That's it, just create a batch of messages and bulk insert them for instance in Elasticsearch, then commit the offsets accordingly.

+#### Consumer Offset Reset Behavior

+* `auto.offset.reset=latest`: will read from the end of the log
+* `auto.offset.reset=earliest`: will read from the start of the log
+* `auto.offset.reset=none`: will throw exception if no offset is found

+Also, the offset retention is 7 days.
+This can be controlled by `offset.retention.minutes`.

+It's possible to reset the offset so consumers __replay__ the entire log.
+There is no problem when consumer is idempotent.

+#### Consumer Liveliness

+Consumers in a group, talk to a Consumers Group Coordinator (One of the brokers).
+There is a heartbeat (`heartbeat.interval.ms` default 3 seconds) system to detect consumers down (`session.timeout.ms` default 10 seconds).
+Is good for Kafka that consumers process data fast and poll often.

+There is an additional setting `max.poll.interval.ms` (default 5 minutes), which is the time between polls in order to declare the consumer dead.

+If something goes wrong, Kafka re-balances the Consumers!